Brilliant Phil Mickelson atop leaderboard heading into final round at PGA Championship

 The 2021 PGA Championship golf tournament

-Louis Oosthuizen plays his shot from the eighth tee during the second round of the 2021 PGA Championship.
+Louis Oosthuizen plays his shot from the eighth tee during the second round of the 2021 PGA Championship on Friday, May 21.

 The 2021 PGA Championship golf tournament